Celebrating the Birthing Goddess

 Often birthing women may need support in financing a Doula or finding the right one for her.
 Supporting her to do so is another way we can be there for her during this incredibly important time in her, her families and baby’s life.

 Whats more worthy of being celebrated than the mother of creation!?!
 I am excited that through birth and the celebration of the mother, we as humans have a pathway to relearn, to remember the importance of honouring the sustainer of life, our collective mother the earth.

-My name is Freya Parre and I am an emerging birth doula training with Vicki Hobbs at the Doula Training Academy.
+My name is Freya Parre and I am a birth doula who has trained with Vicki Hobbs at the Doula Training Academy.
 I am passionate about honouring birth as a sacred and powerful right of passage for mother and baby.
 I love bringing earth connection into my services and holding, nurturing and supporting women as they go through their own rebirth along with baby.
 If you would like to connect please contact me at:

 Image 2-4 are my own.